decarbonizenl/DecarbonizeNL/_posts/2016-03-18-AnnouncingDNL.md

 Attendees will participate in facilitated discussions on these subjects.
 At the end of the conference we will share lessons learned.
 A policy report will be produced and freely shared that will summarize the findings from the event.

-Registration for DNL will open in May via the website: [decarbonizeNL.ca].
+Registration for DNL will open in May via the website: [decarbonizeNL.ca](http://decarbonizeNL.ca).
 Early registration will be offered at a discount.
 Information, including a list of the organizing committee, can be found on the event website.

 Conference chairs:
 Brett Favaro, Ph.D